-I also like to prepare a simple pul biber or red pepper flakes infused olive oil sauce and pour this over the poached eggs with garlic yoghurt, just before serving.
+I prepare a simple pul biber or red pepper flakes infused olive oil sauce and pour this over the poached eggs with garlic yoghurt, just before serving.
 The delicious heat from the red pepper flakes complements the dish beautifully.
-How about making your own Simit, Sesame crusted Turkish bread rings, to enjoy with Cilbir?
-Making Simit at home is easier than you think.
-You can join my zoom cooking classes to learn how to make Turkish treats – it is Kunefe and many more coming up at my May 29th online cookery class, you can see the details here.
+How about making your own Simit, Sesame crusted Turkish bread rings, to enjoy with Çılbır ?
+They go very well together

 I hope you enjoy this simple yet very satisfying dish, Afiyet Olsun.

 - 1 small garlic clove, crushed and chopped finely

 - 1 cup / 8 fl. oz. plain thick yoghurt, brought to room temperature

 - 2 large free range eggs